nserfontein/software-systems/platforms/lightbend/reactive-platform/open-source-core/research.md

 #### What is the general idea of this module in your learning plan?
 - TODO

-#### What actions can you take to "play around” with what you are going to be learning for this module?
+#### What actions can you take to "play around" with what you are going to be learning for this module?
 This can be tricky to decide.
 You may have to get creative.
 For something like a programming language or technology, the answer is usually straightforward.
 For something more abstract, your action might be something abstract as well, like a thought experiment or writing down a list of questions you have.